aehng/Lecture-Notes/Using_Git/Intermediate_Git.md

 ### `git diff OBJECT -- FILE ...`
 Show the changes that occurred between `OBJECT` and `HEAD` only for the listed files.

-For example, to see how your user's manual changed between the latest commit and the tag `designed`, you would run this command:
+For example, to see how your Software Development Plan changed between the latest commit and the tag `designed`, you would run this command:

 ```
-$ git diff designed -- doc/Manual.md
+$ git diff designed -- doc/Plan.md
 ```